Does your child’s teacher report a sweet and regulated student at school, but what you’re seeing after school is anything but? You are NOT alone!

-Our kids with ADHD work very hard ALL DAY at school to hold it together.
+Our kids with ADHD work hard ALL DAY at school to hold it together.

-Remember, you are your child’s safe place… they feel safe to release all of the built up stress and exhaustion from the school day.
-And this is why we call it the “after school slump”.
+Remember, you are your child’s safe place… they feel safe to release all the built-up stress and exhaustion from the school day.
+And this is why we call it the “after-school slump”.

-Help your child get through that after school slump by keeping these 5 keys in mind:
+Help your child get through that after-school slump by keeping these five keys in mind:

 - Take a moment for movement.
-After a long day at school, make sure to give your child some opportunities to burn through the extra energy.
+After a long day at school, give your child some opportunities to burn through the extra energy.
 This does NOT need to cost you lots of money or extra driving to activities!
-Just some time in the backyard or on a small trampoline can help re-set your child’s system so they can regulate before doing “boring” tasks like homework or the bedtime routine.
+Just some time in the backyard or on a small trampoline can help reset your child’s system so they can regulate before doing “boring” tasks like homework or the bedtime routine.

 2. Address any nutrition needs.
-Make sure that your child is able to have a snack and something to drink after school.
+Make sure that your child can have a snack and something to drink after school.
 Their energy tank may be running low… and some children with ADHD don’t notice when they are hungry or thirsty!
 By building this into a routine, you can make sure their needs are met before jumping into the next activity.

 3. Give them a brain break.
-Raise your hand if you ever get into your car to drive home at the end of a long day, and you just want quiet?
+Raise your hand if you ever get into your car to drive home at the end of a long day and you just want quiet.
 No music, no podcast… just glorious silence for a few minutes.
 Sometimes we don’t even realize how much STUFF we process all day.
-Noises, social interactions, etc… it can be overwhelming, even for an adult!
-Give your child some “down time” to decompress and let their brain rest a little.
+Noises, social interactions, etc… can be overwhelming, even for an adult!
+Give your child some “downtime” to decompress and let their brain rest a little.
 This may look different for each child.
-One of my children takes brain breaks by swinging around and around on her gymnastics bar, while my other child will sit quietly with play-doh or another manipulative for a few minutes.
-It may take a little detective work to understand what works best for your family!
+One of my children takes brain breaks by swinging around and around on her gymnastics bar, while my other child will sit quietly with Play-Doh or another manipulative for a few minutes.
+Understanding what works best for your family may take a little detective work!

 Mindfulness helps… for you and your child!

 4. Observe a mindful minute.
 This is a more structured approach to the brain break.
-Using apps such as Headspace or a free meditation on Youtube, you can give your child a structured meditation or “mindful minute” to calm and center.
-We love Cosmic Kids Yoga (also free on Youtube), and Zenimals meditation tool.
-(Note: This is not sponsored, just tools that we use with our own children!)
+You can use apps such as Headspace or a free meditation on Youtube to give your child a structured meditation or “mindful minute” to calm and center.
+We love Cosmic Kids Yoga (also free on Youtube) and Zenimals meditation tool.
+(Note: This is not sponsored, just tools we use with our children!)
 For other relaxation ideas, check out our FREE Relaxation Guide.

 We want to hear from you!